 HPY Secures Summary Judgment for Two Clients

-The Atlanta office prepared Union Carbide Corporation's Motion for Summary Judgment and Reply to Plaintiff's Response to the Motion for Summary Judgment, respectively.
-In a joint effort, Jack Sibley from the Atlanta office and attorneys in the Dallas office won summary judgment for The Sherwin-Williams Company.
-In reaching both decisions, the Court relied substantially upon the deposition testimonies of fact witnesses elicited by Frances Lopez from the Atlanta office.
+Jason Groch from the Atlanta office prepared Union Carbide Corporation's Motion for Summary Judgment and Reply to Plaintiff's Response to the Motion for Summary Judgment.
+In a joint effort, Jack Sibley won summary judgment for The Sherwin-Williams Company.
+In reaching both decisions, the Court relied substantially upon the deposition testimonies of fact witnesses.
 These were great victories for both clients against the Ferraro Law Firm, a very difficult and aggressive Plaintiffs' firm in Florida.